Tommy Lee’s Son Thanks Him For Paying For His Rehab, Offers To Return The Favor

 As the Inquisitr previously reported, Tommy Lee hit Twitter to post a rundown of the money he spent on Brandon’s rehab and 21st birthday party last year.
 In a spoof of the Mastercard “priceless” ads, Lee revealed that he spent $130,000 on his oldest son’s rehab, but that his son “acting like a victim on social media” is “priceless.”

 On Tuesday, Brandon Lee acknowledged that is grateful for his wealthy father’s help, but he couldn’t help but get another dig in.
-Brandon Lee took to Instagram to post:
+Brandon Lee took to Instagram to post.

 “I thank my dad for paying for my treatment.
 It’s the best thing he has ever done for me.
 Today, I am almost two years sober.
 Every day that goes by, I feel more grateful.
 My clear mind has allowed me to do a lot with this time.
 So much so that I would like to offer to pay for his treatment.”